Marcellits/pagination_challenge/README.md

 ### Description

-This app is a simple backend pagination solution using params such as name, id, start, end,max page size, and order to display page results.
+This app is a pagination solution using params such as name, id, start, end,max page size, and order to display data results.

 This project is built in JavaScript, Node.js, and Express to develop the server and the routes, and MongoDB and Mongoose to develop the database.

 No library was used to create the pagination.

 ## Installation